Praqma/questionnaire-engine/README.md

 Questionnaire Engine is a containerized web application that allows you to create and analyze forms written in YAML configuration files.

-Content is stored in the [questionnaire-models](https://github.com/Praqma/questionnaire-models) repository.
+Praqma stores their content in the [questionnaire-models](https://github.com/Praqma/questionnaire-models) repository.

+Read our [contributions guideline](/CONTRIBUTING.md) to learn more about how to make changes to the source code.

 ## Getting started

-These instructions will get you started with the web app.

-Read our [contributions guideline](/CONTRIBUTING.md) to learn more about how to make changes to the source code.
+The web application is given as a Docker image which can be attached to any content.
+This guide will walk you through the architecture, deployment and usage of the engine.

 ### Prerequisites